personal brand

 So, you get the arguments for needing to specialise.
 The question is when to specialise?
 My opinion is the sooner the better.
 The more you get known for a certain type of work or client, the more likely you will get sent or given this type of work.
 And so a virtuous circle starts.
 Of course, if your partners need you to do work outside of your specialism, then of course you say yes….

-We have a great course in our subscriber-only site Progress to Partner called “How to become the Go-To-Expert”.
+We have a great course in Progress to Partner called “How to become the Go-To-Expert”.
 And a Game Plan of resources to work through called “...if you need to raise your profile” has sections on raising your profile inside your firm as well as externally – Check it out!

 In summary